inferno-framework/inferno-framework.github.io/docs/advanced-test-features/waiting-for-requests.md

 A `SuiteEndpoint` is based on a [Hanami endpoint](https://github.com/hanami/controller/tree/v2.0.0), so much of the functionality is the same.
 In a `SuiteEndpoint`, `request` and `response` return Hanami request/response objects.
-There are several methods that should be overridden in a `SuiteEndpoint`:
+There are several methods that can be overridden to control the behavior of a `SuiteEndpoint`:
-- `test_run_identifier` - This method needs to return the identifier value specified by `wait` in the waiting test based on information in the incoming request
+- `test_run_identifier` (Required) - This method needs to return the identifier value specified by `wait` in the waiting test based on information in the incoming request
-- `make_response` - This method constructs the response.
+- `make_response` (Required) - This method constructs the response.
+- `persist_result?` (Optional) - When `true` (which is the default) the incoming request will be persisted and accessible to other tests using the associated tags and/or name.
-- `tags` - This method defines which tags should be apllied to the request.
+- `tags` (Optional) - This method defines which tags, if any, should be applied to the request for use in retrieving the request later.
+If neither tags nor a name are associated with a request, it will not be retrievable.
-- `name` - This method defines a name for the request.
+- `name` (Optional) - This method defines a name for the request for use in associating the request with an Inferno test using `uses_request`.
+If neither tags nor a name are associated with a request, it will not be retrievable.
-- `update_result` - This method updates the test result.
-The tests will resume once the result has been updated to have a result other than `waiting`.
-- `persist_result?` - When `true` (which is the default) the incoming request will be persisted and included in the list of requests for the test in the UI.
+- `update_result` (Optional) - Override this method to (conditionally) update the waiting test's result after processing a request.
+Updating the result to anything other than `waiting` will cause Inferno to resume the test run.
+See the example below for how to update the result.
+- `error_response_format` (Optional) - Not a method, but can be set to `:operation_outcome`
+  to cause error responses to be returned as FHIR OperationOutcome resources.
+  See the syntax in the example below.
+- `test_run_identifier_location_description` (Optional) - provide a short narrative
+  string describing where this endpoint looks for the `test_run_identifier`.
+If provided, the string will be used in creating error messages when the target session cannot be found.
+When used in errors, it will follow the text "found in".
+- `no_session_response` (Optional) - provide a custom error response, including the response body, content type, and http response code, for Inferno to use when no session was found, either because of a missing `test_run_identifier` or one not associated with a session.
+Use when the standard text and OperationOutcome options are not correct, such as for OAuth endpoints.

 [`suite_endpoint` in the API
 docs](/inferno-core/docs/Inferno/DSL/Runnable.html#suite_endpoint-instance_method)